UK Stocks-Factors to watch on Wednesday March 28

 * RBS Talks to sell a stake in Britain's state-owned Royal Bank of Scotland are being held at the level of the Abu Dhabi ruling family, sources told Reuters.

-* Wednesday's events include a revised reading of Britain's fourth quarter GDP, euro zone M3 money supply and U.S. durable goods data for February.
+* Wednesday's events include trading updates from Icap and Thomas Cook, as well as a revised reading of Britain's fourth quarter GDP and U.S. durable goods data for February.

 TODAY'S UK PAPERS